-It is a neuropsychiatric disorder that is expressed in the emotional, physiological and behavioral effects.
+It is a neuropsychiatric disorder expressed in the emotional, physiological, and behavioral effects.

-Depression is common, chronic and severely damages the quality of life, often leading to risk due to suicidal tendencies.
-More than 12% of the US population suffers from depression throughout their lives.
+Depression is common, chronic, and severely damages the quality of life, often leading to risk due to suicidal tendencies.
+More than 12% of the US population suffers from depression.

-The reward system of the brain is the neuronal circuit related to emotional phenomena such as hedonism and depression, and includes brain centers and pathways that are activated by natural and artificial rewards.
+The brain’s reward system is the neuronal circuit related to emotional phenomena such as hedonism and depression and includes brain centers and pathways activated by natural and artificial rewards.

 Symptoms of depressive disorder

-Due to the debilitating effects of depression, many people suffer with the disorder for weeks, months or even years before seeking effective treatment.
-However, there are certain symptoms that people and their loved ones can observe to determine if depression is affecting their lives.
+Due to the debilitating effects of depression, many people suffer from the disorder for weeks, months, or even years before seeking effective treatment.
+However, there are specific symptoms that people and their loved ones can observe to determine if depression is affecting their lives.

-Some common psychological symptoms of depressive disorder include:
+Some common psychological symptoms of the depressive disorder include: